intmus/inttheory22-23/_09-non-chord-tones/a1-nonchordtonespt1.md

 ![][retardation]

 A retardation is essentially an upward-resolving suspension.
-It is almost always reserved for the final chord of a large formal division (or a movement), and it frequently appears simultaneously with a suspension (as seen in the picture above).
+It is almost always reserved for the final chord of a large formal division (or a movement), and it frequently appears simultaneously with a suspension (as seen in the picture above--the retardation is the upper-most voice).
 Like suspensions, retardations must be accented and on-chord, yet unlike suspensions, it is not necessary to label the intervals against the bass, although you may do so if you wish.

 ## A few last notes